-- 3.1 To actively involve, at the earliest possible stage of the decision-making process, those community members likely to be affected by Council decision. - 3.2 Confirm Council's commitment to conducting quality consultation and willingness to actively engage the community in decision making processes.
+- 3.1 To actively involve, at the earliest possible stage of the decision-making process, those community members likely to be affected by Council decisions. - 3.2 Confirm Council's commitment to conducting quality consultation and willingness to actively engage the community in decision making processes. - 3.3 Clarify the role Council will take to engage residents in decision making.